briancurtin/pine/docs/source/index.rst

 out like ``20180308094325628253``.
 However, you may wish to identify test runs with a value that makes sense with what you're testing.

-For example, if you're running pine as part of a continuous delivery pipeline, you will be running tests against a certain commit hash, which is a good identifier for your test results.
+For example, if you're running pine as part of a continuous delivery pipeline you will be running tests against a certain commit hash, which is a good identifier for your test results.